Stolpersteine – Prague Stumble Stones

 When I first wrote about the Prague Stumble Stones back in 2013 I called them the Prague Jewish Plaques and I had not yet found out about a man called Gunter Demnig.
 I’ve since learned much more about them and his work so I’ve now gone back to rewrite about them under my “Inspirational” category.
-You’ll find Prague Stumble Stones all over the city so let me pose and answer a few questions.
+You’ll find Prague Stumble Stones all over the city so let me pose and answer a few questions and be sure to check the interesting update at the end.

 Why Are They Called Stumble Stones?